grensen/perceptron_concept/README.md

 or we calculate more output neurons neuron1 * weight3 + neuron2 * weight4 = output2.
 After the layer is calculated the output neurons can act as input neurons for new output neurons if their is a next layer.
 So the process is nearly the same all the time.
 The algorithm treat every neuron as a perceptron.
 That is why the concept bears this name.

 The u[] array describes the neural network (NN), I take u[] because it got a good position on the keyboard, the reference to learn the concept will be the { 3, 5, 5, 5, 2 } deep neural network.

-The demo NN_001 for each language uses a { 784, 25, 25, 25, 10 } NN and as inputs the MNIST data comes in.
+The demo NN_001 for each language used a { 784, 25, 25, 25, 10 } NN and as inputs the MNIST data comes in.
 To make everything comparable, the network works with pseudo random values.
 Rectified linear units (ReLU) are used as an activation function with a optimized implementation, the output neurons are activated with softmax and cross entropy to evaluate the model performance.